SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - They are in nishidhdha (forbidden) language, so they should be discarded.
-Not necessarily – Though samskritham is considered as dhEva bhAshA (divine language) and other languages are considered inferior to samskritham, any devotional literature on hari (srIman nArAyaNan) is to be glorified irrespective of the language they are written on.
+Not necessarily – Though samskritham is considered as dhEva bhAshA (divine language) and other languages are considered inferior to samskritham, any devotional literature on hari (srIman nArAyaNa) is to be glorified irrespective of the language they are written in.
 This is explained by yamadharmarAja in mAthsya purANam.
-If the language is the only criteria to accept a literature, then one should accept extraneous literature that are written in samskritham which are contrary to vEdham as well.
+If the language is the only criterion to accept a literature, then one should accept extraneous literature which are written in samskritham, but which are contrary to vEdham as well.
 Since that is not meaningful, language alone cannot be used to determine the validity of the literature.

-- These are pursued by women, sUdhras, etc., so they should be discarded.
-Not necessarily – It is by the great mercy of nammAzhwAr, even women, sUdhras, etc., can pursue these literature which reveals the essence of vEdham/sAsthram – this is actually a good reason to accept these greatly.
+- These are pursued by women, sUdhras et al, so they should be discarded.
+Not necessarily – It is by the great mercy of nammAzhwAr that even women, sUdhras et al can pursue these literature which reveal the essence of vEdham/sAsthram – this is actually a good reason to accept these greatly.

-- These are compiled by a sUdhra who dont have the qualification to preach in the kaliyugam, so they should be discarded.
-Not necessarily – Since nammAzhwAr is most fortunate to be most dear to emperumAn himself who pursued nammAzhwAr for several births, who is the abode of bhagavAn‘s eternal mercy, who is expert in thathvam (truth), hitham (means) and purushArththam (goal), who is also an expert in preaching the same, who is even greater than vidhura, sabhari, etc., who are most dear to emperumAn, these prabandhams are to be pursued.
+- These are compiled by a sUdhra who doesn’t have the qualification to preach in the kaliyugam, so they should be discarded.
+Not necessarily – Since nammAzhwAr is most fortunate to be most dear to emperumAn himself who pursued nammAzhwAr for several births, who is the abode of bhagavAn‘s eternal mercy, who is expert in thathvam (truth), hitham (means) and purushArththam (goal), who is also an expert in preaching the same, who is even greater than vidhura, sabhari et al who are most dear to emperumAn, these prabandhams are to be pursued.

 - These are seen only in one place (thamizh dhEsam) not in many places, so they should be discarded.
-Not necessarily – Even thamizh is spoken in many places that are filled with great saints and even great scholars of samskritham crave to be born in these regions where thamizh is spoken to learn and recite dhivya prabandhams, these prabandhams are to be pursued.
+Not necessarily – Even thamizh is spoken in many places which are filled with great saints and even great scholars of samskritham crave to be born in those regions where thamizh is spoken to learn and recite dhivya prabandhams.
+Hence these prabandhams are to be pursued.

-- These are pursued by avaidhikas (one who does not accept vEdham as pramANam), so they should be discarded.
-Not necessarily – these are so great that even avaidhikas are inspired and become transformed into vaidhikas, they should be glorified.
+- These are pursued by avaidhikas (ones who do not accept vEdham as pramANam), so they should be discarded.
+Not necessarily – these are so great that even avaidhikas are inspired and become transformed into vaidhikas, thus they should be glorified.